Marfekey/TriRec/README.md

 ## Overview

-TriRec is a two-stage pipeline built on LLM agents:
+TriRec is a two-stage pipeline:

 - **Stage 1: Generative item self-promotion.** Item agents are no longer passive candidates.
 Given a target user's interest preference, each item